Lesson Plan - Get It!

 Another customary unit of volume is fluid ounces.
 A fluid ounce is very small!
 It takes eight fluid ounces to fill up one cup.
 For the most part, you do not need to worry about fluid ounces right now, but you will use them when you get to middle school.

 Sometimes simple math can be used to help you figure out how much volume something has.
-Listen to the song Capacity Song For Kids ?
-Measurement Video by NUMBEROCK to learn how many cups, pints, and quarts can fit into a gallon.
-As you listen to the song, answer the following questions on a separate piece of paper:
+Watch Measuring Liquids - Customary and Metric Measurement - Mr. Pearson Teaches 3rd Grade to learn how many cups, pints, and quarts can fit into a gallon.
+As you watch, answer the following questions on a separate piece of paper:

 - How many cups are in a pint?